apache/nuttx/README.md

      but you might easily find some new path problems.
 If so, check out 'cygpath -w'

   2. Windows toolchains cannot follow Cygwin symbolic links.
-Many symbolic links are used in Nuttx (e.g., include/arch).
+Many symbolic links are used in NuttX (e.g., include/arch).
 The make system works around these problems for the Windows tools by copying directories instead of linking them.
      But this can also cause some confusion for you:  For example, you may edit a file in a "linked" directory and find that your changes had no effect.